orsonteodoro/oiledmachine-overlay/SECURITY.md

 The recommended combo for defense in depth is 1 MAC (AppArmor/SELinux) + 1 Sandbox (Firejail).
 Firejail is used for attacker containment.
 MAC is used as a breakout fallback to protect credentials.
-The credential list is stored in kernel memory for MAC, but for the sandboxes they are not.
+The credential list is stored in kernel memory for MAC, but for the sandboxes the blacklists are not.

-Use the AI to help set it up Apparmor with Firejail using Apparmor sandbox flag.
+Use the AI to help set it up AppArmor and Firejail using the Firejail `--apparmor` sandbox flag.

+## Protecting secrets in /etc/apparmor.d/abstractions/credentials with AppArmor + emerge

+Ask this prompt to the AI for the answer:

+"How do I configure gentoo emerge to use an AppArmor profile to block credentials against a supply chain attack using a credentals blacklist in /etc/apparmor.d/abstractions/credentials?"

 ## Threat model